Can Jesus be fully man and fully God?

 – Jesus is infinite and absolute deity.

 However, scripture is silent on any hint of Jesus being fully man and fully God in combined essence (hypostatic union), or in any way human at all.
 And the scriptures that have been used to support their claims require a far stretch of the imagination to make them fit.
-I will demonstrate this with their favourite scriptures further on.
+I will demonstrate this with their favorite scriptures further on.

 Then God is not almighty